 The grid Chart in QlikView is similar to Scatter Plot.
 However, QlikView Grid Chart uses the Dimension values on X-Axis, Y-Axis, and use an expression to visualize the data.
 To Create a Grid Chart in QlikView, use the following Excel table data.

-From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.
-Refer Import data from Excel to QlikView article to import the excel tables.
+From the screenshot below, see that we are loading the above specified excel sheet into the QlikView, and we use it for grid chart.

 Create a Grid Chart in QlikView